xcore/sw_display_controller/module_display_controller/doc/overview.rst

 Performance
 -----------

-The achievable effective bandwidth varies according to the avaliable XCore MIPS.
+The achievable effective bandwidth varies according to the available xCORE MIPS.
 The maximum pixel clock supported is 25MHz.